c-frame/sponsorship/README.md

 If there is an issue you want to sponsor that is not listed there, please reach out to the most suitable developer for the task.

 You can also consider donating a small amount monthly to the listed developers, just supporting their work and the countless time they spend helping you with your questions.
+Some issues on the board don't have a price label, that just means the developer will eventually work on it if there is enough monthly sponsors.

 People having a sponsors page: